dougeby/IntuneDocs/intune/certficates-pfx-configure.md

 - **Microsoft Intune Certificate Connector** (also called the *NDES Certificate Connector*):
   In the Intune portal, go to **Device configuration** > **Certificate Connectors** > **Add**, and follow the *Steps to install the connector for PKCS #12*.
 Use the download link in the portal to start download of the certificate connector installer **NDESConnectorSetup.exe**.

-  Intune supports multiple instances of this connector as long as each instance is on a separate Windows server.
+  Intune supports up to 100 instances of this connector per tenant, with each instance on a separate Windows server.
 You can install an instance of this connector on the same server as an instance of the PFX Certificate Connector for Microsoft Intune.
-Multiple connectors support high availability and load balancing as each connector instance can process PKCS certificate requests.
+When you use multiple connectors the connector infrastructure supports high availability and load balancing as any available connector instance can process your PKCS certificate requests.
+When multiple connectors are available, only one is used to process each certificate request.
+Up to 100 instances of this connector are supported for a tenant.

   This connector processes PKCS certificate requests used for authentication or S/MIME email signing.